AlexKaracaoglu/recreation/README.md

 # BC Recreation Signups 💪

-This is the backend of an application that allows for gym members at BC to reserve a spot in availible fitness classes.
+This is an application that allows for gym members at BC to reserve a spot in availible fitness classes.

 ## Technology Used:
 - Spring
 - MySQL Database
 - Git
+- React